cheeseman-lab/brieflow/README.md

 See the steps below to set up the workflow/configuration environments and run your own analysis with Brieflow.

+**Note:** We will soon release documentation on how to set up an analysis repo for working with Brieflow!

 ### Set up workflow/configuration Conda environments

 The workflows share a base environment (`brieflow_workflows`) and each have their own Conda environments compiled by Snakemake at runtime (in [workflow/envs](workflow/envs)).